piodag/piodag.github.io/_posts/2014-06-07-PaBa-bias-causes.md

 ## Remark

 The data generating function is the same used in the [2021 paper](https://arxiv.org/pdf/2105.04628).
-Scripts are available on request, of course.
+Scripts are available on request.